ahalyasanjiv/Parallel-Programming-LTDP/README.md

 The GCC/G++ compilers can run programs with OpenMP directives as is.

+## Documentation
+All functions are documented in their respective files with descriptions on their purpose, their parameters, and what they return.
+I have commented within the functions as well to describe their implementations.

 ## Smith-Waterman
 Smith-Waterman computes the optimal local alignment for a reference string and query string.
 The programs will dynamically generate randomized DNA sequences to use as the reference and query based on the user input.
 The user provides the length for the reference and the length for the query (these values may be different).
+This is different from Needleman-Wunsch, which finds the global optimal alignment.

 ### Auxiliary File: smith_waterman_helpers.h
 This file contains helper functions that are shared amongst the three different implementations of Smith-Waterman.

 ### To Run
 First navigate to the smith-waterman directory.
 ```